hantaotaohan/stars/README.md

 ## Lua

+- [CRAG666/code_runner.nvim](https://github.com/CRAG666/code_runner.nvim) - Neovim plugin.The best code runner you could have, it is like the one in vscode but with super powers, it manages projects like in intellij but without being slow
+- [stevearc/aerial.nvim](https://github.com/stevearc/aerial.nvim) - Neovim plugin for a code outline window
+- [stevearc/stickybuf.nvim](https://github.com/stevearc/stickybuf.nvim) - Neovim plugin for locking a buffer to a window
 - [nshen/learn-neovim-lua](https://github.com/nshen/learn-neovim-lua) - Neovim 配置实战：从 0 到 1 打造自己的 IDE
 - [petertriho/nvim-scrollbar](https://github.com/petertriho/nvim-scrollbar) - Extensible Neovim Scrollbar
 - [craftzdog/dotfiles-public](https://github.com/craftzdog/dotfiles-public) - My personal dotfiles